 Provisional data are not published in the survey; therefore, there are no data revisions.
-After the completion of the Census of Population, Households and Dwellings in the Republic of Croatia in 2021 and after the results of the revised population estimates become available, a revision of the Labour Force Survey data will be carried out.
+After the completion of the Census of Population, Households and Dwellings in the Republic of Croatia in 2021, in 2024 a revision of the Labour Force Survey data has been made for the period from 2012 to the first quarter of 2024.
+A revision is planned to be conducted in 2025 for the period from 2007 to 2011.